SVern21/Svern21/README.md

 # 🎓 SVern21

-## Hi there 👋 Welcome to my GitHub profile!
 I'm currently pursuing a MSc in **Information Systems Engineering** at **KU Leuven**, with a passion for product engineering and innovative technology solutions.

 ---